-In the event of an emergency or disaster at the Plymouth campus or any off -campus location, students, faculty, staff, and guests should follow the same procedures as the Milton campus unless instructed otherwise by the local Public Safety Agency that maintains jurisdiction.
+In the event of an emergency or disaster at the Plymouth campus or any off campus location, students, faculty, staff, and guests should follow the same procedures as the Milton campus unless instructed otherwise by the local Public Safety Agency that maintains jurisdiction.

-Drills and Exercises Activity
+Meetings, Seminars, Drills, and Exercises

 Curry College believes that emergency drills and exercises are vital to emergency preparedness and response.
-Drills and exercises allow practitioners to develop the necessary skills and strategies to overcome a real emergency.
-Curry College has and will continue to offer training, drills and exercises to the community to better prepare students, faculty, and staff to make the best decisions when seconds count.
+Drills and exercises allow practitioners to develop the necessary skills and strategies to succeed in a real emergency.
+Curry College has and will continue to offer meetings, trainings, seminars, drills, and exercises to the community to better prepare students, faculty, and staff to make the best decisions when seconds count.

-The following chart shows drills and exercises held by Curry College at the Milton Campus for years 2014-2016:
+The following chart shows meetings, seminars, drills and exercises held by Curry College at the Milton Campus for years 2015-2017: